TimTr/FizzBuzz/readme.md

 **For the Swift version** just type (in Terminal): `swift main.swift` to build and run the program.
 The Swift version has some color in it as well, so will look kind of ugly if your Terminal or shell app doesn't support colors.

-**For the C version**  build and then run the output using:
+**For the C version**,  first build, and then run the output using:
 ```
   clang fizzBuzz.c
   ./a.out
 ```

-There are sever
+There are several version of the implementation in the code, so just change the `main` function in the C file, or change the top-level code in Swift, to call a different implementaiton function.
+The function names should be pretty easy to identify.

 ## Xcode Project